JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Peter-Pan.md

   - 2024-07-19 19:30:00
   - 2024-07-20 19:30:00
   - 2024-07-21 14:00:00
-featured_image: 2024-Peter-Pan-Cast-List.webp
+featured_image: 2024-Peter-Pan.webp
-featured_image_alt: "Promotional image for 'Peter Pan' at The Island Theater, featuring the full cast list set against a magical, starry night background.
-The list includes roles such as Peter Pan, Tinkerbell, and Captain Hook among others, alongside the names of the actors portraying these characters."
+featured_image_alt: "Promotional poster for 'Peter Pan' featuring a whimsical ship soaring among clouds and palm trees with event dates."
-featured_image_caption: "Discover the magic of 'Peter Pan' at The Island Theater, featuring a talented cast ready to take you on a fantastical journey from July 12-21.
-Secure your tickets now and join the adventure!"
+featured_image_caption: "Embark on a whimsical journey with 'Peter Pan' as it sails through The Island Theater this July, capturing the timeless charm of Neverland."
 featured_image_attr:
 featured_image_attr_link:
 playbill: